mozilla/skywriter/docs/embedding/index.html.markdown

     :::js
     env.editor.syntax = "html";

-The complete [Bespin editor API][3] is documented elsewhere.
+The complete [Skywriter editor API][3] is documented elsewhere.

 [3]: ../pluginguide/editorapi.html "Editor API"

 Dimensions
 ----------

-Bespin always has to know the absolute size of the element it's contained in.
+Skywriter always has to know the absolute size of the element it's contained in.
-Because parts of Bespin depend on absolute position and size (mainly the canvas elements) it's necessary to tell Bespin that its container dimension changed.
+Because parts of Skywriter depend on absolute position and size (mainly the canvas elements) it's necessary to tell Skywriter that its container dimension changed.
 You can do this by:

     :::js
     env.dimensionsChanged();

-Where `env` is the environment variable of the Bespin that container's size changed.
+Where `env` is the environment variable of the Skywriter that container's size changed.

-Embedding Bespin in XULRunner
+Embedding Skywriter in XULRunner
 =============================

-Bespin's use of web workers and other features requires it to be loaded via resource:// urls if used in XULRunner iframes.
+Skywriter's use of web workers and other features requires it to be loaded via resource:// urls if used in XULRunner iframes.